theofaucher/spell_checker/README.md

 ## Installation

-- Install aspell, sed aspell-XX (language: aspell-fr, aspell-en, ...)
+Install aspell, sed aspell-<language_id> <br>
+Link to the list of languages that Aspell recognizes: https://ftp.gnu.org/gnu/aspell/dict/0index.html.

+For Debian / Ubuntu:
-- Install with apt `sudo apt install aspell aspell-fr sed`
+- Install with apt `sudo apt install aspell sed`
+- Install the package of your document language with `sudo apt install aspell-<language_id>`.
 - Assign an execute permission to the script `chmod +x spell_checker.sh`

+For Arch Linux / Manjaro:
+- Install with apt `sudo pacman -s aspell sed`
+- Install the package of your document language with `sudo pacman -s aspell-<language_id>`.
+- Assign an execute permission to the script `chmod +x spell_checker.sh`

 ## Configuration

 Specify the document language with the "document_language" variable (example: en for English).
-List of languages that Aspell recognizes: https://ftp.gnu.org/gnu/aspell/dict/0index.html.

 Specify the path of the directory to be analyzed in the "working_directory" variable.